 The MF Law imposes general disclosure obligations on the offering documents of Regulated Funds (see Question 1).
-For Licensed Funds (except those subject to the Retail Japan Regulations, which contain specific requirements), this is supplemented by CIMA's rule from 28 April 2008 on the contents of offering documents.
+For Licensed Funds (except those subject to the Retail Mutual Funds (Japan) Regulations, which contain specific requirements), this is supplemented by CIMA's rule from 28 April 2008 on the contents of offering documents.
 Regulated Funds must file an updated offering document with CIMA within 21 days of becoming aware of any material change to the details contained in its offering document on file with CIMA.

-All Cayman hedge funds are subject to the ML Laws and all Regulated Funds are subject to the ML Regulations and ML Guidance.
-Unregulated MFs are also likely to be subject to the ML Regulations and ML Guidance if they carrying on any of the types of business specified in Schedule 2 of the ML Regulations (for example, trading in money market instruments, foreign exchange, exchange and interest rate instruments, index instruments, transferable securities or commodity futures).
+All Cayman hedge funds are subject to the AML Laws, AML Regulations and AML Guidance.
+Unregulated MFs are also likely to be subject to the AML Regulations and AML Guidance if they carrying on any of the types of business specified in Schedule 2 of the AML Regulations (for example, trading in money market instruments, foreign exchange, exchange and interest rate instruments, index instruments, transferable securities or commodity futures).